How to create a Facebook business page the right way

 Trust me, they will love you for doing this!

-By doing this, you not only help them to grow and reach more people, but this will give your friends and followers something to look at, while they decide to follow your page.
+You also give your friends and family something to look at, while you grow and reach more people.
+Allowing them to decide whether to follow your page.
 So why not give them something interesting to look at!

-I will recommend that at a later stage, you start developing your own content, so that you can direct traffic to your own website, instead of to other businesses, but for now it’s OK.
+I will recommend that at a later stage, you start developing your own content.
+Then you can direct traffic to your own website, instead of to other businesses, but for now, it’s OK.

 In the image below, I will share a post from my personal Facebook page Jean-Pierre Ras, to give you an example.